EUR/USD FUNDAMENTALS AND TECHNICALS

-Technically, the picture is positive.
-Pair retreated lower below 161.8% as it was expected.
-In this week’s trading session if the pair trades on the upside and break and close above 161.8% we are expecting as next level 1.1545 (last break out level strong resistance now acting as support).
-Traders are expecting the downside correction that could bring the pair back to 100% 1.1400.
+Technically, the picture is neutral.
+Pair traded higher and close just on (161.8%) In this week’s trading session if the pair trades on the upside and break and close above 161.8% we are expecting as next level 1.2023 alternative if close below 1.1613, downside will resume and push the pair on the downside to test 1.1450 a level acted as resistant now turning into support level.
 Our traders keeping open their short positions opened between 1.1000- 1.1800 targeting profits at 1.1600 and below.
-We are expecting buyers to take control at 1.1545 and sellers to take profits on their short positions opened at 1.1800 Alternative if pair continues upside more aggressive short positions will be opened above 1.1860
+We are expecting buyers to take control at 1.1600 and sellers to take profits on their short positions opened at 1.1800 Alternative if pair continues upside more aggressive short positions will be opened above 1.1860

 For more detail economic calendar events please visit our live economic calendar on:

 *The material does not contain an offer of, or solicitation for, a transaction in any financial instruments.
 10TradeFX accepts no responsibility for any use that may be made of these comments and for any consequences resulting in it.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently, any person acting on it does so entirely at their own risk.
 CFDs are leveraged products.
 CFD trading may not be suitable for everyone and can result in losing all your invested capital, so please make sure that you fully understand the risks involved.